connectedbegonia/MIT-prep-Portfolio/README.md

 ## 🌟 About Me
 🔭 **Goal:** Get into MIT and become a space systems engineer.
 📖 **Interests:** Science, space, engineering, and programming.
 ✍️ **Other Skills:**
-✅ Developing strong problem-solving and critical thinking skills through STEM, philosophy, and psychology.
+✅Developing strong problem-solving and critical thinking skills through STEM, philosophy, and psychology.
-✅ Improving technical writing by documenting projects and summarizing courses.
+✅Improving technical writing by documenting projects and summarizing courses.

 ---

 ## 📫 Connect with Me